dicky0223/Task-scheduler-Tool/README.md

 1. Check the existing issues on GitHub
 2. Create a new issue with detailed information
 3. Include browser version and steps to reproduce
+4. For database-related issues, check browser console for IndexedDB errors

 ---

-**ProjectFlow** - Streamline your project management workflow with a clean, intuitive interface that works everywhere.
+**ProjectFlow** - Streamline your project management workflow with a clean, intuitive interface and robust data persistence that works everywhere.